Gamble Plantation Historic State Park

 Gamble himself ran up a huge debt ($190,000 in 1850's money) mostly due to plummeting sugar prices (imported sugar was cheaper).
 So he sold the property, paid off the debt and moved to north Florida with all his belongings (including the furniture).
 He put all his stuff in a warehouse, only to see the warehouse burn to the ground only 13 hours later.
 The buyer was Captain Archibald McNeill, who had achieved some fame/notoriety as a Confederate blockade runner.
 In the early 1900's, the property was falling apart, then the United Daughters of the Confederacy bought it.

 So when you visit, what you'll see is a well-maintained, wealthy southern gentleman's mansion furnished in period furniture, wall finishes and window coverings.
 Volunteers give guided tours of the home Thursdays through Mondays, six times a day.
 The visitor center is open Thursdays through Mondays from 9 am to 4:30 pm, except on Thanksgiving Day, Christmas and New Year's Day.
 The park itself is open from 8 am til sunset, every day of the year.
 There are picnic tables available, too, near the mansion.
 They are open Monday through Thursdays but are closed on Fridays.
-There is no fee to enter the park but the guided tours cost $6 per adult and $4 per child.
 The Gamble Plantation Historic State Park is located on US Highway 301 in Ellenton, Florida.

 Another view of the Gamble Mansion